swachter/play-macro-form/README.md

 This allows to ensure that the a field can be input only by a suitable input mechanism (e.g. a drop down list is suitable only if the maximum occurrence of a value is one).

-During form processing string values are parsed into a so called *FormState*.
+During form processing string values are parsed into a so called **FormState**.
 The form state of a form is a case class that has members that correspond to the members of the form definition.
 Two cases can be distinguished:

-* For each field the form state member is a so called *FieldState* that contains the string representation of its value, any parse or validation errors, and the so called field value (if the parse was successful).
+* For each field the form state member is a so called **FieldState** that contains the string representation of its value, any parse or validation errors, and the so called field value (if the parse was successful).
 The field value has the type that is specified in the field definition.
-* For each nested form the form state member is the corresponding *FormState*.
+* For each nested form the form state member is the corresponding **FormState**.

 If a form state contains no errors then it allows to access the so called form value.
 The form value is a case class with members that correspond to the fields and nested forms of the form.
 Again, these members are strongly typed in order to allow type safe form processing.

-### Form Definitions
+### Form Definition

+*Note: In order to use the "Form Definition" extension the macro paradise plugin must be used.*

 Forms can easily be defined by using the @Form annotation on objects that contain field definitions.
-The @Form annotation is a macro annotation the enriches the annotated object in the following ways:
+The @Form annotation is a macro annotation that enriches the annotated object in the following ways:

 * A case class FS that represents the form state
 * A case class FV that represents the form value